hansroland/reflex-dom-inbits/tutorial.md

 In this tutorial, we will use the newer library versions reflex-dom-0.4 and reflex-0.5 from Github.
 Unfortunately most of the examples will not compile with reflex-dom-0.3!

+If you used the *reflex-platform* to install reflex and reflex-dom, you will have the newer versions.

 ## Popular Language Extensions